GeekVisit/uproot/README.md

 ## Supported Routers and Firewall Software

-The following router and firewall software are supported:
+The following router, firewall, and DNS software are supported:

 * DD-WRT
 * Mikrotik RouterOS
 * OPNSense
 * OpenWrt
 * pfSense
+* piHole

 If you have a target device that is supported, but an unsupported source device (e.g., you are migrating from Google Wifi to OpenWrt), see  [Unsupported Routers - Creating A CSV File of Network Devices Using Nmap](#unsupported-routers---creating-a-csv-file-of-network-devices-using-nmap).